justinlin099/Android-Pixel-Watch-Suica-Patcher/README.md

 1. Download the latest APK from the [Releases](../../releases) page.
 2. Install the APK on your **Phone**.
 3. Open the **LSPosed Manager** notification.
-4. Enable the **PWS Patcher** module.
+4. Enable the **PW Suica Patcher** module.
-5. Ensure the recommended apps (usually Google Play Services and the Pixel Watch App) are checked in the scope.
+5. Ensure the recommended apps (Google Play Services) are checked in the scope.
 6.  **Reboot your Phone**.

 ## 🚀 How to Use